Working on the unceded territory of the K’ómoks First Nation .

 There are a number of options available and each has different types of tax benefits.
 We encourage you to talk to your professional advisor (i.e. your lawyer, accountant, etc.) if you have one because while everyone’s needs vary, your advisor can help you decide which options(s) may work best for you and your family.
 If you do not have or know of an advisor in your area, we will be happy to arrange a meeting with our (legal) advisor at no cost to you.

-The Robin & Jennifer Harrison Environmental Fund has been set up at the Comox Valley Community Foundation for Project Watershed.
+The Comox Valley Project Watershed Fund and the Robin & Jennifer Harrison Environmental Fund have been set up at the Comox Valley Community Foundation for Project Watershed.
 We will receive yearly interest from this fund and it is a good way to ensure we have funds in perpetuity.
-Contact the Comox Valley Community Foundation to donate to this fund.
+Contact the Comox Valley Community Foundation to donate to these fund.

 A gift to honour someone is any type of gift given to honour a close friend, family member, or a person for whom you have great respect.
 Perhaps the person was involved with or admired the work of the Comox Valley Project Watershed Society and you would like to leave a gift in their memory.
 This type of gift ensures that their legacy is always remembered through the work of Comox Valley Project Watershed Society.